ShixiongQi/UNIVERSE/README.md

 ## Build Knative from source (on Master node)
 ```
-## Please replace "shixiongqi" with your own docker account user ID. if you don't have one, please register one for free -> https://hub.docker.com/ ##
+## Please replace "shixiongqi" with your own docker account user ID.
+## If you don't have one, please register one for free -> https://hub.docker.com/ ##
 export DOCKER_USER=shixiongqi
 echo "export KO_DOCKER_REPO='docker.io/$DOCKER_USER'" >> ~/.bashrc
 source ~/.bashrc